smartdevicelink/sdl_core_guides/docs/App Service Provider Guide/index.md

 ##### Validation

 When Core passes an RPC to a ASP according to it's `handledRPCs` list, it performs no additional processing on the message.
 This means that there is no guarantee that this message is valid according to the RPC Spec.
-This is specifically for forward-compatibility reasons, in case the ASP supports a newer version of the RPC Spec than Core (which could include breaking changes).
-As a consequence of this, the ASP will need to perform validation on this message itself.
+This approach is taken specifically for forward-compatibility reasons, in case the ASP supports a newer version of the RPC Spec than Core (which could include breaking changes).
+As a consequence, the ASP will need to perform validation on this message itself.

 Validation steps for existing passthrough RPCs: